Twine-Umich/Twine/README.md

   the pipeline should suspend for the current cycle.*/ val stall = Input(Bool())

-  /* When this signal is raised from the external, the internal states should be cleared to the default.
-  This should not be treated as `reset` even though they may have the same behaviors under certain circumstances.*/ val clear = Input(Bool())

   /* When this signal is raised from the internal, it indicates that the neighboring modules would need to either stall for the current cycle or invalidate the outputs from the current module.*/